Travel Insurance

 Because of the above-given exclusions and low coverage limits, credit card travel insurance is best suited for very short, low-risk trips.
 For longer trips, family travel, or destinations with high medical costs, a standalone travel insurance policy offers far more comprehensive protection.

-Key Differences: Credit Card Coverage vs. Standalone Travel Insurance
+What Are the Key Differences Between Credit Card Coverage and Standalone Travel Insurance?

 When Should You Buy Separate Travel Insurance?